• Aarp Logo Red

 Phuket

-Phuket, Thailand’s largest island, features a mix of stunning beaches—like Patong, Karon, and Kata—and scenic island-hopping tours to nearby gems such as Phi Phi Islands and Phang Nga Bay.
+Phuket, Thailand’s largest island, features a mix of stunning beaches (such as Patong, Karon, and Kata) and scenic island-hopping tours to nearby gems such as Phi Phi Islands and Phang Nga Bay.
 It’s also steeped in culture, with highlights including the massive Big Buddha, Wat Chalong temple, and Old Phuket Town’s Sino-Portuguese architecture.

 Ayutthaya & Central Thailand